meta-word/jgrandson/README.md

 ## Example

 To get started quickly, a self-contained example may be helpful.
-If so, consider the following `foo.c`, which should be compilable with something like `gcc -Wall -Wextra -std=c11 -ljgrandson foo.c`:
+If so, consider the following [foo.c](https://github.com/wbudd/jgrandson/blob/master/example/foo.c), which should be compilable with something like `gcc -Wall -Wextra -std=c11 -ljgrandson foo.c`:
 ```C
 #include <jgrandson.h>